 Google Tag Manager

 The Google Tag Manager will allow you to select/deselect what information you are going to share to the Google platform and specific collection of data/visitor interaction for Google Analytics (such as scroll tracking, events, basic data, etc.).
-Google Tag Manager is also an excellent way to facilitate the management of marketing campaigns analysis within Google Analytics as well as other third party tracking (i.e. Facebook pixel).
+Google Tag Manager is also an excellent way to facilitate the management of marketing campaigns analysis within Google Analytics as well as other third-party tracking (i.e. Facebook pixel).

-Implementing the Slate Ping Component
+Implementing the Slate Ping Component Heading link

 The Slate Ping Component requires that you already have an account set up with Slate.

 For each page you want to track, you will need to click “Add Component” from the Content (Interior Page) section of a page.
 After selecting “Slate Ping” from the list of components, you will be required to add a Title (which can be hidden from the visitor – this is suggested) as well as the domain.
-The domain is whatever site url you have registered within Slate.
+The domain is whatever site URL you have registered within Slate.
 Then click Update/Publish on the page and the Slate Ping Component will start tracking that page.
 You can view the analytics in your Slate dashboard.